BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/kg-archives-api.md

 - `{resource_id}`: Iri - the @id value of the resource to be added to the archive.
 - `{project}`: String - the project (in the format 'myorg/myproject') where the specified resource belongs.
 This field is optional.
 It defaults to the current project.
-- `{path}`: Path - the relative path on the archive where this resource is going to stored.
-This field is optional.
-It defaults to `{project}/{resourceId}.json` for a Resource type and `{project}/{filename}` for File type.
+- `{path}`: Path - the relative path on the archive where this resource is going to stored
+    * Optional / defaults to `{project}/{resourceId}.json` for a Resource type and `{project}/{filename}` for File type.
+    * The provided filename should not exceed 99 characters.
-- `{originalSource}`: Boolean - flag to decide the whether to fetch the original payload or the payload with metadata and JSON-LD algorithm applied.
-This field optional and is only allowed for Resource type.
-It defaults to true.
+- `{originalSource}`: Boolean - flag to decide the whether to fetch the original payload or its compacted form.
+    * Only allowed for Resource type
+    * Optional and defaults to false
+    * Can not be present at the same time as `format` field.
+- `{format}`: String - the format we expect for the resource in the archive.
+    * Only allowed for Resource type
+    * Optional and defaults to compacted
+    * Accepts the following values: source (to get the original payload), compacted, expanded, n-triples, dot
+    * Can not be present at the same time as `originalSource` field.
 - `{rev}`: Long - the revision of the resource.
 This field is optional.
 It defaults to the latest revision.
 - `{tag}`: String - the tag of the resource.
 This field is optional.
 This field cannot be present at the same time as `rev` field.